 If you are looking for a church to call home, or just interested in visiting, we welcome you.

-Worship is at 11:00 am.
+Worship has traditionally been at 11:00 am.
 Union's worship style is family/traditional.
 But the service is informal.
 We invite you to come as you are.

 Other Weekly Programs